fission/fission.io/content/en/docs/reference/fission-cli/fission_function_run-container.md

-      --minscale int             Minimum number of pods (Uses resource inputs to configure HPA) (default 1) --maxscale int             Maximum number of pods (Uses resource inputs to configure HPA) (default 1) --targetcpu int            Target average CPU usage percentage across pods for scaling (default 80) --spec                     Save to the spec directory instead of creating on cluster --dry                      View the generated specs -h, --help                     help for run-container
+      --minscale int             Minimum number of pods (Uses resource inputs to configure HPA) (default 1) --maxscale int             Maximum number of pods (Uses resource inputs to configure HPA) (default 1) --targetcpu int            Target average CPU usage percentage across pods for scaling (default 80) --imagepullsecret string   Secret for Kubernetes to pull an image from a private registry --spec                     Save to the spec directory instead of creating on cluster --dry                      View the generated specs -h, --help                     help for run-container